 The ‘heart’ of the issue

-In a recent analysis, IMO’s terminology was used to retrospectively code data from the problems and diagnoses sourced from the EHRs of a regional health information exchange (HIE).
+In a previous analysis, IMO’s terminology was used to retrospectively code data from the problems and diagnoses sourced from the EHRs of a regional health information exchange (HIE).
 The purpose of the study was to analyze if any specificity was lost as data was sent from EHRs to the HIE.
 Though I had a hypothesis that some information would be lost in this transaction, I was surprised by the magnitude of the problem.
 Using the Hierarchical Condition Category (HCC) Risk Adjustment Factor (RAF) model to gain visibility into population risk, we saw a nearly 20% improvement in the overall picture of the population when using the IMO software to facilitate the translation instead of typical “cross-mapping” solutions that are often used to translate standard industry codes.

 In this case, just one of the thousands analyzed, a Medicare patient had a diagnosis of “breast cancer metastasized to pelvis.”
-Because only a single SNOMED®CT code was transmitted from the clinical application to the HIE (via C-CDA specifically), only the primary breast cancer diagnosis was communicated between systems.
+Because only a single SNOMED CT code was transmitted from the clinical application to the HIE (via C-CDA specifically), only the primary breast cancer diagnosis was communicated between systems.
 Any analytics performed using the information in the downstream system would therefore lose the staging (metastatic) component of the original diagnosis.
 Moreover, any application trying to assess this patient’s clinical situation at a future point in her care would likewise be compromised.

 Preventing such loss of data fidelity to ensure that healthcare professionals can appropriately understand the patient’s story is at the heart of what IMO does.
 We often (rightfully so) think about the impact that our solutions have on providers and systems as a whole, while knowing that our products help patients, too.
 The story of this patient, though, allowed that reality to resonate with me on a more personal level and connect to the heart of why IMO’s team works so hard to address the problems produced when creating terabytes of data within electronic chart storage.

 I am cognizant of the impact that IMO’s technology can have on patients, providers and health systems as a whole, but all too often, I tend to think about these problems abstractly.
-However, cases like the one described above are what drive me to figure out how to build even more powerful solutions.
+However, cases like the one described above are what drive us to figure out how to build even more powerful solutions.